getninjas/gaiden/README.md

   3.1 If nothing fails on `npm version` and you have the credentials of npm GetNinjas account, run `npm publish`.

 4. Done!
 Now, you can install the package on any project!

+# Documentation

+All documentation and markup sample are live on docs/demo.
+We are using documentjs to generate our styleguide page.

+The build (`npm run docs`) will run documentjs binary and generate all scaffold files.